What Can You Do with a Business Degree? 10 In-Demand Jobs (2024)

 • Training users to navigate new systems

-This role might be a good fit if: You like to understand how things work, tend to think ahead, and thrive off a challenge.
+This role may be a good fit if you like to understand how things work, tend to think ahead, and thrive off a challenge.

 3. Operations research analyst

-As an operations research analyst you leverage your critical thinking skills to help organizations operate efficiently and effectively.
+As an operations research analyst, you leverage your critical thinking skills to help organizations operate efficiently and effectively.
 You take raw data and transform it into actionable insights using data mining, statistical analysis, and mathematical modeling.
-Some common tasks include:
+Some common daily tasks include:

 • Collecting and analyzing large data sets